 Depending on how you’ve set up your account, you may need to enter in a verification code.
 Click on next.

-Once you’ve logged in, select Centrelink from your list of linked services.
+Once you’ve logged in, apply for a personal loan and select Centrelink from your list of linked services.
 From here you’ll be redirected to the Centrelink website.